lmanuelfigueroa/JetbotObstacleAvoidance/README.md

 UI to display what robot views while it is running.
 The scroll UI on right side of image indicates if it detects an object the values increases and the avoidance function executes:

 ![Displaying Images During Runs UI](readme_images/blocked_path.PNG)

+The file `obstacle_avoidance.ipynb` uses `maneuver.py` which it is use when the robot detects an object to maneuver around the object and it uses the `encoder.py` which reads the encoder data converts it into cm traveled and then it check if the goal has been reached to stop the motors.
+An example of the maneuver motion can be used using `maneuver.ipynb`